Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Ingredients

-• 1 1/2 lb steak (flank, tri-tip, or ribeye) sliced against the grain into strips
+• pounds steak (flank, tri-tip, or ribeye), sliced against the grain into strips

-• 1 1/2 lb baby yellow potatoes halved or quartered
+• pounds baby yellow potatoes, halved or quartered

 Instructions

-• In a gallon size plastic zip bag combine 2 tablespoons olive oil, balsamic vinegar, dried oregano, ½ teaspoon salt, black pepper, ½ teaspoon red pepper flakes, and 2 of the minced garlic cloves.
-Place meat into the plastic bag and seal.
+• In a gallon-size plastic Ziploc bag, combine 2 tablespoons olive oil, balsamic vinegar, dried oregano, ½ teaspoon salt, black pepper, ½ teaspoon red pepper flakes, and 2 minced garlic cloves.
+Place the meat into the plastic bag and seal it.
 Allow the meat to marinate while preparing the potatoes.

-• Place halved potatoes into a microwave safe bowl and cover with water.
-Add remaining 1 teaspoon of salt to the potatoes and water.
+• Place the halved potatoes into a microwave-safe bowl and cover with water.
+Add the remaining 1 teaspoon of salt to the potatoes and water.
 Microwave on high power for 5 minutes.
 Drain potatoes.

 • Transfer drained potatoes to the preheated skillet.
 Saute over medium heat, stirring occasionally, until potatoes are browned and tender all the way through, approximately 10 minutes.